ESP32/ESP8266: Firebase Authentication (Email and Password)

 Setting up the ESP as a user allows you to identify the user to enable or restrict access to the Firebase Project or to the database or to specific database nodes—allows you to set up database rules.

-In a future tutorial, we’ll show you how to use this feature to apply database rules and create a web app with login/logout features to authorize and restrict access to the data.
-Stay tuned.
+We have a project that shows how to use this feature to create database rules and to build a web app with login/logout features to authorize and restrict access to the data.
+You can check it out on the following link:

-If you want to learn more about building a fully-featured Firebase Web App to control and monitor your ESP32 and ESP8266 boards from anywhere, take a look at our newest eBook (registrations only available during the next few days):
+If you want to learn more about building a fully-featured Firebase Web App to control and monitor your ESP32 and ESP8266 boards from anywhere, take a look at our eBook:

 Other resources that you might find helpful: